sherrow/AttractonsofGuyana/README.md

-# leaflet-mustache-sidebar
+# Attractions of Guyana

-Create a Leaflet map with a basemap and overlay data
+I created this map to with the hope that it would provide the average traveler with a tool that would allow for easier means of researching and arranging tours acrros Guyana.